InHerOwnRight/InHerOwnRight-Application/README.md

     docker exec -it pacscl_app bash          # Open terminal to Rails container docker-compose run app [RAILS_COMMAND]   # Run typical Rails commands

+### Troubleshooting

+If you get an error message that looks like this:

+    E: Failed to fetch http://security.ubuntu.com/ubuntu/pool/main/t/tzdata/tzdata_2018g-0ubuntu0.18.04_all.deb  404  Not Found [IP: 91.189.88.162 80]
+    E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?

+Add "--no-cache" to your docker build command.
+It caused by a cache of the apt sources that has become out of date.

 ### TODO how to push to DockerHub ###

     cd ../pacscl-rails